TaAils1440p/taails-coding-blog/README.md

 ### 3. Test locally
 Use a local server (e.g., [VS Code Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)) to preview changes.

-### 4. Deploy to GitHub Pages
-1. Push your changes to the main branch.
-2. Enable GitHub Pages in your repository settings (use the main branch).
-3. Your blog will be live at https://ur-username.github.io/ur-repo-name/.

 ## 📝 License
 This project is open-source and licensed under: